 Once you have received the confirmation for your desired rental apartment and given your self-disclosure, the future tenancy will be recorded in the contract.
 Before you sign the tenancy agreement, check it with regard to the points it contains.
 Essential details include regulations on the amount of the rent and the deposit, repair and maintenance costs to be borne by the landlord, the possible possibility of minor conversion measures and animal husbandry.

-- Costs for heating and hot water preparation
+- heating and hot water

-- refuse collection
+- waste collection

 - street cleaning

-- Garden maintenance in a residential complex
+- garden maintenance in a residential complex

-- chimney cleaning
+- chimney sweeping